 Why Not Masks?

 While most health experts recommend everyone wears masks when in public or social distancing is unattainable, some people are not following their recommendations.
 Some people refuse to wear a mask because they see it as an infringement on their freedoms, while others don’t wear one because of pre-existing health concerns that make breathing difficult.
+Others have begun experiencing occasional dry eye due to masks.
 The CDC also recommends children under 2 not wear a mask, as well as anyone who is unconscious, incapacitated, or otherwise unable to remove the mask without assistance.